towolf/towolf.github.com/docs/PsychDocumentation/SyncTrouble.markdown

 because the hardware doesn't synchronize its image onset \(bufferswap\) to the video refresh cycle of your display.

-\-\> Make sure the "Triple buffering" setting is off, or if you can select some "Multibuffering" setting, that it is set to "double buffering" or "wait for 1 video refresh" or "swap every refresh".
+-\> Make sure the "Triple buffering" setting is off, or if you can select some "Multibuffering" setting, that it is set to "double buffering" or "wait for 1 video refresh" or "swap every refresh".
 This option may not exist, but if it does, any other setting will cause the sync tests to possibly succeed, but later stimulus onset timestamping to fail with errors.

-\-\> If there is an option "Buffer swap mode" or "Bufferswap strategy", it should be set to "Auto select" or "Page flipping" or "Exchange buffers".
+-\> If there is an option "Buffer swap mode" or "Bufferswap strategy", it should be set to "Auto select" or "Page flipping" or "Exchange buffers".
 The so called "Copy buffers" or "Blitting" option would result in lower performance and inaccurate timing.

-\-\> On dual/multi display setups MS\-Windows allows you to assign one monitor the role of the "primary monitor" or "primary display".
+-\> On dual/multi display setups MS-Windows allows you to assign one monitor the role of the "primary monitor" or "primary display".
 It is important that the display device which you use for stimulus presentation is the "primary display", otherwise random things may go wrong wrt. sync tests and timing.

-\-\> If you have the choice to set your multi\-monitor configuration to either "dual display mode"/"dual display performance mode"/"separate displays" or instead to "extended desktop mode" or "horizontal spanning", you should choose "extended desktop mode" or "horizontal spanning" modes for best timing and stimulus quality.
-Please note that this choice doesn't exist anymore on Windows\-Vista and later.
+-\> If you have the choice to set your multi-monitor configuration to either "dual display mode"/"dual display performance mode"/"separate displays" or instead to "extended desktop mode" or "horizontal spanning", you should choose "extended desktop mode" or "horizontal spanning" modes for best timing and stimulus quality.
+Please note that this choice doesn't exist anymore on Windows-Vista and later.

-\-\> On all operating systems in dual display or multi display mode it is important that you configure both displays for exactly the same color depths, resolution and refresh rate if you want to present stimuli across multiple displays, e.g., for binocular stereoscopic presentation on a dual\-display setup.
+-\> On all operating systems in dual display or multi display mode it is important that you configure both displays for exactly the same color depths, resolution and refresh rate if you want to present stimuli across multiple displays, e.g., for binocular stereoscopic presentation on a dual-display setup.
 If there is some option you can choose for "genlocked modes" or "genlocked modes only", choose or enable that one.
 Failing to configure dual display setups like this will cause massive timing problems or tearing artifacts on one of the display if you do dual